 2014 – Jennifer Burke

-In 2014, Jen Burke, NAPO-CT long-standing secretary, was recognized.
+In 2014, Jen Burke, NAPO-CT’s long-standing secretary, was recognized.
 Many years ago, Jen picked up the legacy left behind when two prominent members passed away and two other board members resigned mid-term and moved away.
-Huge gaps were left on NAPO-CT Board.
-It was a sad and an exceedingly difficult time, yet Jen confidently grasped the baton and tightly held on until 2020 when she decided it was time to pass it along.
-Thank you, Jen for all your hard work and commitment to NAPO-CT.
+Huge gaps were left on the NAPO-CT Board.
+It was a sad and exceedingly difficult time, yet Jen confidently grasped the baton and tightly held on keeping everything straight during monthly and Board of Directors meetings.
+With Jen’s guidance, we were able to begin the process of a records repository for the permanent records mandated by national and important documents for future reference.
+Thank you, Jen, for all your hard work and commitment to NAPO-CT.

 2013 – Sandra Wheeler

-In 2013, Sandra Wheeler received the accolade.
+In 2013, Sandra Wheeler received the accolade of the Founder’s Award.
 Sandra gave much to the growth of NAPO-CT throughout the years.
 She has held multiple Board positions–Director of Communications, Vice President, President, Past President and again Vice President to fill the void.
-Sandra also shared her knowledge on Feng Shui at a regular meeting and NERCPO.
-She has a quick smile and helping hand for anyone who asks.
+Sandra also shared her knowledge of Feng Shui at a regular meeting and NERCPO.
+She has a quick smile and a helping hand for anyone who asks.

 2012 – Karen Bryant

-As the founder of the CT Organizer’s Informal Group in 1995 and eventually NAPO-CT chapter in 2003, I wanted to establish an annual honor to an individual who had gone Above and Beyond in commitment to NAPO-CT.
+As the founder of the CT Organizer’s Informal Group in 1995 and eventually the NAPO-CT chapter in 2003, I wanted to establish an annual honor for an individual who had gone Above and Beyond in commitment to NAPO-CT.
 Choosing one individual is not easy.
 It had to be someone who took a huge step forward in his/her contribution to the growth of NAPO-CT.
 Each recipient has outstanding qualities of compassion and commitment.
-I am proud to be able to showcase their contributions. ~Judith Ann Kirk.
+I am honored to be able to highlight their contributions. ~Judith Ann Kirk

-- A desire to give back to others
+- A desire to give back to the chapter and its members

 - A spirit of gratitude

-- A person who knows how to grasp the moment and contribute in unique ways that makes things easier for others
+- A person who knows how to grasp the moment and contribute in unique ways that make things easier for others

 - A willingness to step up and take on a task that you may not be particularly skilled at doing, but know it has to be done